Conehead Termites: Profile and Information

 Characteristics

 The conehead termites usually have a cream body and a dark brown head.
-The most distinct caste of this species of termites is the soldiers, with the fontanelle enlarged to form an enormous bulb or pear-shaped head pointed at the front, and the soldiers can squirt a defensive liquid out this tube to entangle enemies attacking the colony.
+The most distinct caste of this species of termites is the soldiers, with the fontanelle enlarged to form an enormous bulb or pear-shaped head pointed at the front, and the soldiers can squirt a defensive liquid out of this tube to entangle enemies attacking the colony.

 Nests are often enormous, rounded mud nests positioned up in trees, with the mud tubes and ducts meandering down on the exterior of the bark of the trees.

-The thickness of the walls in the nest decreases away from the queen and towards the exterior, although if the nest is attacked by predators, then the walls will be reinforced.
+The thickness of the walls in the nest decreases away from the queen and towards the exterior, although if the nest is attacked by predators, the walls will be reinforced.

 In one study of their nests, the heaviest nest identified weighed 28 kilograms and measured 68 cm by 46 cm by 34 cm.

-Social behaviour
+Social Behavior

 Termite colonies are examples of eusocial insects.
 Eusocial insects are animals that develop vast, multigenerational communal societies that help each other in the rearing of their young, often at the cost of an individual’s life or reproductive ability.

-Fortress defence
+Fortress Defense

-In Conehead termites, the soldier caste has had their heads adapted to emit a pine-sap, noxious, sticky liquid when under attack from Tamandua anteaters.
+In Conehead termites, the soldier caste has had their heads adapted to emit a pine-sap, toxic, sticky liquid when under attack from Tamandua anteaters.
 The secretion contains pinnene and other high molecular weight compounds that prevent the anteater from returning.

 Reproduction